ListeningApp/listening-modal-llm/training_documents/followership_cache/followership.md

 The alienated.
 Alienated followers think for themselves, but have a lot of negative energy.
 Every time the leader or organization tries to move forward, these are the ones who have ten reasons why the leader or organization shouldn't.
 They are not coming up with the next solution, but are skeptical, cynical about the current plan of action.
 They have energy, they can think for themselves, they can be smart.
 But they are not moving in a positive direction.
 However, they see themselves as the mavericks, the only people in the organization who have the guts to stand up to the boss.

 The pragmatics.
 Pragmatics sit on the fence and see which way the wind blows.
 Once they see where things are headed, they'll get on board.
-They'll never be the first on board, but they will never let the leader or organization leave
+They'll never be the first on board, but they will never let the leader or organization leave without them.

-## Rethinking Followership

-without them.
 They see themselves as preservers of the status quo.
 Their internal dialogue goes something like this: "If I got all excited every time there was a new leader or a change of direction, my wheels would be spinning constantly.
 Leaders come and go.
 New visions come and go.
 If I just sit here and wait it out, I won't have to do all that work."
 So they do what they must to survive, but wait it out until the storms of change blow over.

 The star followers.
 Star followers think for themselves, are very active, and have very positive energy.
 They do not accept the leader's decision without their own independent evaluation of its soundness.
 If they agree with the leader, they give full support.
 If they disagree, they challenge the leader, offering constructive alternatives that will help the leader and organization get where they want to go.
 Some people view these people as really "leaders in disguise," but this is basically because those people have a hard time accepting that followers can display such independence and positive behavior.
 Star followers are often referred to as "my right-hand person" or my "go-to person."